 - senior living communities

-Regardless of your track you will need to:
+Regardless of your track (of the 4 original tracks listed below) you will need to:

 - Have at least 1 year of experience in a geriatric health care related field

 - Complete a 7-hour seminar through NCCDP (you do this BEFORE you apply!)

 - Commit to adhering to the Code of Ethics